tarosuzuki/web3-mobile/README.md

 # web3-mobile
-Sample web3 application(Dapp) using Flutter framwwork.
+Sample web3 application(Dapp) using Flutter framework.
 * use WalletConnect for wallet connection.
 * use only web3(ethereum) backend (without web2 servers).
 ## Ethereum tab